The most popular type of superannuation pension is an account-based pension, which is also the main type of super pension available to retirees.

 Although the main type of super pension is an account-based pension, other super pension types are available.
 Note that while some older pension types may still be in operation, they are no longer available as new pensions.

-Note: For information about the government-funded Age Pension, see SuperGuide section Age Pension: The definitive guide.
+Note: For information about the government-funded Age Pension, see SuperGuide section Age Pension: The super guide.

 The types of superannuation pension available include: